 • Search

-What is a Modification in a Florida Divorce Case?
+What is a Modification of a Florida Divorce Decree?

 The orders issued during a divorce case are final and legally binding.
 Violating these orders has serious consequences and so, it is critical that all parties comply with them.
 Still, they say that one of the only constants in life is change and the orders that made sense at the time of your divorce may no longer be practical.
 In these instances, you may have to petition the court for a modification.
 What is a modification after divorce?
 Below, our Tampa modification attorney explains more.

-How to Modify a Divorce Order in Florida
+How to Modify a Divorce Final Judgment (Order) in Florida

 Regardless of whether you need to change an alimony, child custody, or child support order, there are two methods you can use.
 You and your former spouse can mutually agree to the change with each other.
 Once you have reached an agreement, you can then file the petition with the court and as long as the modification is reasonable, a judge will approve the new terms of the order.